Sender Freies Berlin

-Sender Freies Berlin ([ˈzɛndɐ ˈfʁaɪəs bɛʁˈliːn]; abbreviated SFB [ˌɛsʔɛfˈbeː]; "Radio Free Berlin") was the ARD public radio and television service for West Berlin from 1 June 1954 until 1990 and for Berlin as a whole from German reunification until 30 April 2003.
+Sender Freies Berlin ([ˈzɛndɐ ˈfʁaɪəs bɛʁˈliːn]; abbreviated SFB [ˌɛsʔɛfˈbeː]; "Radio Free Berlin") was the ARD public radio and television service for Berlin from 1 June 1954 until 30 April 2003.
+On 1 January 1992, SFB became the public broadcaster for the whole of reunited Berlin.
+However, SFB had long had a significant audience in East Berlin for some time before German reunification.
 On 1 May 2003 it merged with Ostdeutscher Rundfunk Brandenburg to form Rundfunk Berlin-Brandenburg.

 History

 Pre-war

 In 1922, the Deutsche Stunde, Gesellschaft für drahtlose Belehrung und Unterhaltung mbH (German Society for Wireless Instruction and Entertainment Limited) was formed to promote the new science of radio broadcasting and reception.
 This institution began broadcasting on 29 October 1923 from Berlin.

 In 1933, German broadcasting was brought under Nazi state control and the station became Reichssender Berlin, part of the national Großdeutscher Rundfunk, controlled by Joseph Goebbels.
 The station was closed by the Allies at the end of the Battle of Berlin that brought the End of World War II in Europe.